Azure-Samples/azure-health-data-and-ai-samples/samples/Patient and Population Services G10/docs/deployment.md

 - Create a new application.
 The name should match that of your FHIR Service.
 - Click `Create` (ignore redirect URI).

+### 2. Set the application URL
 - Go to `Expose an API`
 - Set the application URL to <app-registration-name>.<Azure AD >

+### 3. Add all the applicable FHIR Scopes.
 - Go to the Manifest blade.
 Copy the `oauth2Permissions` json element from `fhir-app-manifest.json` to the `oauth2Permissions` json element in your application manifest.

 ## 3. Create Azure AD Application for Scope Selection